Publications

 |||||||

 Based on contingent valuation and latent traits questions, this study was designed to determine the willingness of Indonesian respondents to support marine plastic pollution (MPP) mitigation initiatives.
-The article summarizes that in designing mitigation strategies for MPP, local and international organizations should consider motivations and latent traits.
+The article summarises that in designing mitigation strategies for MPP, local and international organisations should consider motivations and latent traits.
 Two models are compared in order to test the sensitivity of the results to different assumptions.

 Latest Posts